runtypes/runtypes/README.md

 ### Safely bring untyped data into the fold

-Runtypes is a JavaScript and TypeScript library which allows you to take values about which you have no assurances and check that they conform to some type `A`.
-This is done by means of composable type validators of primitives, literals, arrays, tuples, records and unions.
-Better yet, it has TypeScript bindings which allow exactly expressing the validated results in a type-safe manner.
+Runtypes allow you to take values about which you have no assurances and check that they conform to some type `A`.
+This is done by means of composable type validators of primitives, literals, arrays, tuples, records, unions, intersections and more.

 ## Installation